dominant-strategies/quai-manager/README.md

 ZoneURLs: stores the URLs for the Zone chains.
 Should not be changed.

-Note that the values supplied in the config.yaml file can be overridden with the appropriate command and arguments.
+Note that some of the values supplied in the config.yaml file can be overridden with the appropriate command and arguments.

 ## Run the manager